Rockets of Today

 The orbital module, or habitation module, has one porthole.
 Behind the heat shield is a service module, with solar panels and a central rocket nozzle covered by a hatch, which as expected uses hypergolic fuel.
 All in all, it weighs a bit over seven metric tons, which is not far from the limit of its rocket.

-In the seventies they flew a version with only two seats.
-The Apollo-Soyuz mission was done with this type.
-They went back to three seats with the T-series upgrade in 1980, and that didn’t change through the further revisions: TM (1986), TMA (2003), TMA-M (2010), and the current MS series (2016).
-The reason for the seating change was that the earliest models could fit three, but not if they had suits and helmets on.
-When a leak killed three people that would have been saved by suits, they had to make room by eliminating a seat, until the T modifications finally made room for three helmets.
+The original Soyuz craft was called the 7K-OK, and the crew wore no space suits because there wasn’t room.
+This cost three cosmonauts their lives when they had an air leak.
+So in the seventies they flew a version with only two seats so that suits could be worn.
+The Apollo-Soyuz mission was done with this type, which was called 7K-T. They managed to fit seats for three suited crew into the T-series upgrade in 1980, and that didn’t change through the further revisions: TM (1986), TMA (2003), TMA-M (2010), and the current MS series (2016).
+(There was also an L series which was intended for lunar missions, which had numerous failures and never had a live crew put into it.
+This happened in parallel with the 7K versions.)
 Unlike American capsules of the Space Race era, which always flew with full crew complements, early Soyuzes often flew with one or two empty seats.
-The first test flight, for instance, had only a single cosmonaut, Col. Vladimir Komarov.
+The first crewed test flight, for instance, had only a single cosmonaut, Col. Vladimir Komarov, who died when the main parachute failed.

 The safety record of the Soyuz is not great.
 It’s obviously better than that of the Shuttle, but maybe not as much better as you think.
-It hasn’t killed anybody since 1971 (which remains the only incident where people have ever died while actually in space), but there have been multiple close calls since then, and the Soyuz has also caused the majority of nonfatal injuries in spaceflight.
-It did recently manage to pull off a flawless separation from a disintegrating booster, making it the only spacecraft to ever use its launch escape rockets for an emergency in flight.
-In the eighties a Soyuz once also rescued its crew from an explosion on the ground with its escape rockets.
+It hasn’t killed anybody since the leak in 1971 (which remains the only incident where people have ever died while actually in space), but there have been multiple close calls since then, and the Soyuz has also caused the majority of nonfatal injuries in spaceflight, thanks to how roughly it lands.
+It did recently manage to pull off a flawless separation from a disintegrating booster, which was the second time it had done so, and it is the only spacecraft to ever use its launch escape rockets for an emergency in flight.
+In the eighties a Soyuz capsule once also rescued its crew from an explosion on the ground with its escape rockets.

 The descent module is, as indicated by the name, the only part which comes back to the ground.
 It soft-lands on dirt by first using a series of parachutes, then dropping the heat shield and firing a set of small rockets moments before touchdown to soften the impact.
 Despite this, the collision with the ground is said to be very jarring.
 The custom molded personal seat cushion that every Soyuz passenger gets is a necessity, not a luxury.
 The seats piston themselves up to the capsule’s ceiling just before impact, to provide more shock absorbtion.
 This arrangement produces a side effect that is both comical and alarming: when the seats aren’t elevated for landing, a lot of the buttons and switches on the control panel are out of reach.
 The cosmonauts operate the craft by poking the controls with a stick!